Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use this tool: 'Use when get_zip_profile's voting section isn't sufficient depth.'
-Names the alternative (get_zip_profile) and the condition for choosing this tool.
+Explicitly states when to use this tool: 'Use when get_zip_profile's voting section isn't sufficient depth.'
+This provides a clear usage condition and hints at an alternative tool for lighter needs.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.